Badminton matches are often won by the players who make the best decisions

 This could be asked before the warm-up starts.

 Ask the player to recap (remember) what they worked on last time and to think about this while warming up.
 Request practical feedback from them and remember the answers don’t have to be exactly correct or in specific detail.
 They are players in front of you not Coaches 🙂

 ..
 “Can you remember what we did, please show me”

 Please read the questions again.
 How many required a list of technical elements?

-I’ve found it’s often better if the questions are general and require players to describe their feelings and reactions. or suddenly start to show you on the court what they did.
-I’d rather they thought about the successes or struggles rather than a list of points that would pass a BWF Level 1 coaching award.
+I’ve found it’s often better if the questions are general and require players to describe their feelings and reactions or suddenly start to show you on the court what they did.
+I’d rather they thought about the successes or struggles rather than a list of points that would pass a BWF Level 1 Coach award.

 I am not sure what to advise you if the player runs to their bag and starts to read from their diary, repeating your coaching programme and notes!
 I would rather they didn’t.